AdobeDocs/audience-manager.pt-BR/help/using/features/profile-merge-rules/profile-link-metrics.md

 ## Profile Link Trend Graphs {#profile-link-trend}

 In addition to the other data visualizations, [!UICONTROL Profile Link] reports include a line graph.
 O gráfico de linha foi projetado para mostrar tendências ao longo do tempo para suas regras de perfil.
 Trend graphs (and the other reports) are available when you click a rule from the [!UICONTROL Profile Merge Rules] landing page ( **[!UICONTROL Audience Data > Profile Merge Rules]**).
-These graphs include device graph data if you&#39;re a member of the [!UICONTROL Device Co-op] or other, third-party device graphs you may have access to in [!DNL Audience Manager].
+These graphs include device graph data if you're a member of the [!UICONTROL Device Co-op] or other, third-party device graphs you may have access to in [!DNL Audience Manager].
 Clique em uma linha de tendência para ver os dados subjacentes.

 ![](assets/authenticated_trends.png)